Black Sea Tourism Planning and Architecture of 60s and 70s.

 old neighbourhood is being demolised

-old neighbourhood new park where an old neighbourhood was before new park where an old neighbourhood was before the new neighbourhoods the new neighbourhoods
+new park where an old neighbourhood was before

 Τhe city of Trabzon has lost its connection with the sea in-between them there is the express-way.
 The project of the coastal express-way in the area started in 70's and it's still a "work in progress".
 On all our way till now we noticed that the work sites are open 24/7 building new parts of the express-way, opening new tunnels, demolishing parts of the cities or towns.
 It's a large scale state intervention part of the process of modernisation of the area which started several decades ago.
 This intervention is in contrast with the small scale, ephemeral wooden structures build by the locals trying to re-establish the connection with the coast.